 The Heysen Street Link is popular with cyclists and runs along Heysen, Devonport and Launceston Street.
+If you have not been there yet, take a look at Heysen Street.
 Photos of the route and a video from the ACT Government.

 The Heysen Street Link bike path will be extended to Woden Town Centre.
-After years of delays, many projects shrink, but Heysen Street Link has grown to something more.
+Good news, after years of delays.
+The scope of projects often shrinks after grand announcements, but Heysen Street Link has grown to something more.
 A happy end.

 The destinations we cycle to, not surprisingly, depends on where we live.
 The 2017 ACT Household Travel Survey breaks down the trips depending on the “region” of origin (district).
 The most likely destination is always the same district (locally).
-Beyond that, the charts below tell the story.Continue reading “Where we cycle to from home”

 The 2017 ACT Household Travel Survey shows that the daily commute is typically one of the longest journeys we make in our daily lives.
 Schools, shops, doctors and sport are usually in the local area, and then the distance travel is almost always shorter.
-The 2017 ACT Household Travel Survey gives some insight into where Canberrans work, live and play and how this impacts on their daily lives.Continue reading “Introduction: 2017 ACT Household Travel Survey”
+A survey of Canberrans’ cycling habits from 2017.